-- Municipal solid waste (MSW) and industrial/demolition waste delivered to the landfill and transfer stations totaled 103,640 tons.
-The demolition landfill took in 13,190 cubic yards. - Land was purchased adjoining the Cambridge Transfer Station in the amount of \$400,000. - The member Counties were given a return on investment in the amount of \$200,000.
+Municipal solid waste and industrial/demolition waste delivered to the landfill and transfer stations totaled 113,017 tons.
+The demolition landfill took in 12,047 cubic yards of demo.

 OVERVIEW OF ANNUAL FINANCIAL REPORT

 The Management's Discussion and Analysis (MD&A) serves as an introduction to the financial statements.
 The MD&A represents management's examination and analysis of the East Central Solid Waste Commission's financial condition and performance.
 Summary financial statement data, key financial and operational indicators used in the Commission's operating budget, and other management tools were used for this analysis.